philipmat/discogs-xml2db/alternatives/dotnet/README.md

 # Discogs .NET Parser

-This alternative `discogsxml2db` is written in C# and runs on Microsoft .NET Core, although the latter is required only for development; builds that require no installation are provided with each release.
+This alternative `discogsxml2db` is written in C# and targets .NET 10.
+The .NET 10 SDK is required for development; builds that require no installation are provided with each release.

 It provides a significant speedup over the python version: